OpenSciViz/cloud/README.md

         Note the above version 4.6.0 seems to be appropriate for the 4.8 and 4.9 cloudstack releases.
 However, the 4.9 admin GUI shows for the Virtual Router System VM: Requires Upgrade "Yes", while the 4.8 GUI shows "No".

   ### c.)
-One has run our ICBR unlock.sh script to ensure the cloudstack services have full access to the file-system. this sets selinux
+One has run the unlock.sh script to ensure the cloudstack services have full access to the file-system. this sets selinux
         to permissive and chmod's certain essential items.

   ### d.)
-The route table has been configured with the desired default gateway -- 10.101.x.1 (ICBR local) or 10.13.y.1 (UF campus)
+The route table has been configured with the desired default gateway -- 10.a.b.1 or 10.c.d.1 or 172.16.a.1 or 172.17.b.1 ...

   ### e.)
 The cloudbr0 bridge is up and fully configured with desired management and hypervisor host IP: brtcl show and ifconfig, etc.
         Note the KVM installation guide indicates two cloudstack specific bridges: cloudbr0 and cloudbr1 ... however,